-My ultimate list of ethical Canada clothing brands is a thorough list, but if the 125+ choices are overwhelming, I narrowed it down to the top 7 Canadian brands to check out.
+My ultimate list of ethical Canada clothing brands is a thorough list, but if the 200+ sustainable brand options are too overwhelming, I narrowed it down to the top 7 Canadian brands to check out.

 When you purchase through links on this site we may earn a commission at no extra cost to you.
 This helps us provide free content for you to enjoy.